artcoholic/akar-icons/README.md

 ![npm](https://img.shields.io/npm/v/akar-icons?style=for-the-badge)
 ![npm](https://img.shields.io/npm/dm/akar-icons?style=for-the-badge)

+# akar-icons
+A perfectly rounded icon library made for designers, developers, and pretty much everyone.

 <a href="https://akaricons.com" target="_blank">
   <img alt="akar icons" src="https://repository-images.githubusercontent.com/306119910/c3a57000-2be0-11eb-88a2-2714f9bafcd4">
 </a>

-# Akar Icons
-A perfectly rounded icon library made for designers, developers, and pretty much everyone.

----

 ## For Designers
-Explore all icons at [akaricons.com](https://akaricons.com).
+Explore all of our icons at [akaricons.com](https://akaricons.com).
 Simply click the icon you'd like to use then paste it on your favorite application (Figma, Sketch, XD).
 Your selection is automatically copied to your clipboard.

 ---